Data Plane Audit Logs

 Please use a secure secrets management solution when sharing credentials via any means with SingleStore or any other third party.

-SingleStore Helios supports forwarding Data Plane audit logs to third-party tools.
-Here's a list of some common supported third-party tools/integrations:
+SingleStore Helios supports forwarding Data Plane audit logs to the following third-party tools/integrations:

 • Amazon CloudWatch